Javachup/canvas-to-notion/README.md

 1. Create `info.json`
 2. Provide info in the correct format
-3. Select the file with the program
+3. Run `main.exe` Select the file with the program
 4. Run the program and profit

 ## `info.json` format